The best place to start is often at the beginning…

 A few weeks ago I announced that I would be starting a series of posts focused on visas.
 I think for me it’s been really challenging to be able to understand exactly what it is I need to do, mainly because I’ve had to consult so many sources.
 There’s such a wealth of information out there, but it can sometimes be daunting to take it all in.
 In this series, I’ll attempt to make it a little easier.

 A few things firstly.
 All the posts in the series, as on the rest of this blog, are my own personal opinions and experiences.
+As I live in the UK they are from a UK perspective, and are often specifically about the U.S. Embassy in London (as this is where I applied for my visa).
 They are not official guidelines or expert suggestions.
 Any costs indicated in the posts are subject to change and verification.
 Some or all of the content may not apply to you.
 As such, please do consult the appropriate official websites for accurate and up-to-date information.

 Without further ado, let’s go started!